isomerpages/moe-sst/_about-sst/SST Identity/School Vision, Mission, Values and Goals.md

 ### Values
 ##### Forging Excellence

 Members of the SST community will embark on every endeavour with passion, commitment, confidence and courage; and a belief that our best efforts will bring about positive outcomes for the common good, whilst developing excellence in personal work ethics and character.
-SST is an organisation where people care about and work towards being the best they can be, both personally and at the organisational and community levels.
+SST is an organization where people care about and work towards being the best they can be, both personally and at the organizational and community levels.

 ##### Building an Empowered Community